annetteclopezdavila/Advanced_Machine_Learning/Projects/Project2.md

   ![image](https://user-images.githubusercontent.com/67920563/110248715-8de28800-7f40-11eb-9040-dcb123e49954.png)

   It can be noted that as alpha gets bigger, y is less sensitive to the features.
+The optimal alpha value drops below an MAE of 0.20 when alpha is about 250.
+This so far has presented the best model.

 ## Standardized Ridge Regression Application
+We repeat the process with standardization:
 ~~~
 from sklearn.preprocessing import StandardScaler
 ss = StandardScaler()